Beyond the buzz, do you need a customer data platform?

 What problem does a CDP solve and what is the value?

-By bringing all types of data (structured, unstructured, online, offline) together for a centralized view, CDPs have the potential to improve customer experience and company profitability.
 They create a constantly updated 360-degree view of the customer from data gathered from every customer omnichannel touchpoint across email, social media, loyalty programs, and in-store transactions as well as existing data sitting in other internal systems, such as CRM, ERP, DMP, and others.

 Different departments, with a single pane of view into the customer, can collaborate because they’re able to see who is interacting with a certain customer or not.
 So, firms can deliver consistent messages and integrated customer engagement across the customer lifecycle.